 We focus on supporting the visual arts.
 Our definition of visual art is simple: If you can print some part of it, we consider it visual art.
-The work we are interested in showcasing and supporting can consist of any practice, for example painting, drawing, sculpture, photography, moving image, installation, theater, performing arts, and any other media that can be printed.
+The work we are interested in showcasing and supporting can consist of any practice, for example, painting, drawing, sculpture, photography, moving image, installation, theatre, performing arts, and any other media that can be printed.

-Our definition of emerging creatives has no maximum age; we recognize everyone has a different background and everyone starts working in the arts at different times in their lives.
-Our opportunities are aimed at early-career creatives, artists, or anyone considering a career in the arts.
-We don’t have any ‘set’ criteria, however, we are unable to work with anyone under the age of sixteen.
+Our definition of early-career creative has no maximum age; we recognize everyone has a different background and everyone starts working in the arts at different times in their lives.
+Our opportunities are aimed at early-career creatives, artists, or anyone considering/pursuing a career in the arts.
+We do not have any ‘set’ criteria, however, we are unable to work with anyone under the age of sixteen.
 When selecting artist for our opportunities we consider what we can offer to help develop your career.

 Do you only work with visual artists?

 Nope, we work with all sorts of creatives.
-Including the people who support the delivery of visual arts, for example, providing professional experience to creative producers and emerging curators.
+Including the people who support the delivery of visual arts, for example, we work with creative producers and emerging curators to deliver our projects.

 Where do you work in the East Midlands